yorkbill/get-support/faq.md

 To view your support costs, you need an access policy with the Administrator role on the Billing account management service.
 For more information about access roles, see [IAM access](/docs/account?topic=account-userroles).

+## How can I upgrade my support plan?
+{: #support-plan}
+{: faq}

+If you want to upgrade your support plan, contact your [IBM sales representative](https://www.ibm.com/contact){: external}.

+For more information on the different support plans, see [Basic, Advanced, and Premium Support plans](/docs/get-support?topic=get-support-support-plans).

 ## Why can't I see my support cases?
 {: #view-support-cases}